App allows tracking of New York police "stop-and-frisk"

+Feb 13 Delta Air Lines Inc raised its offer to buy up to 32 percent of Grupo Aeromexico SAB de CV by more than a fifth on Monday, valuing the deal at about $590 million.

-NEW YORK Determined to keep tabs on New York City police officers' "stop-and-frisk" campaign?
+NEW YORK, June 7 Determined to keep tabs on New York City police officers' "stop-and-frisk" campaign?
 There's an app for that.

 A new smartphone app created by the New York Civil Liberties Union, "Stop and Frisk Watch," allows witnesses of the controversial New York City Police Department tactic to video and report incidents.